Lassie

 All you need to know about clipping your cat's claws

-Whether or not you need to clip your cat's claws depends on how your cat lives.
-A cat naturally uses its claws when climbing, hunting or escaping.
-An outdoor cat therefore wears its claws naturally and does not usually need help to have its claws clipped.
-An indoor cat, on the other hand, does not wear its claws in the same way as an outdoor cat.
-In addition to a claw tree or claw board, they sometimes need a little more help to keep their claws short enough.
-If you don't clip your cat's claws, there is a risk that the claws will grow around and into the pad, which is very painful for the cat.
+Whether you need to clip your cat's claws depends on their lifestyle.
+Cats naturally wear down their claws when climbing, hunting, or escaping.
+An outdoor cat therefore wears its claws down naturally and usually doesn't need help with claw clipping.
+An indoor cat, however, doesn't wear its claws down in the same way.
+Alongside a scratching post or pad, they sometimes need a little extra help to keep their claws at a suitable length.
+If you don't clip your cat's claws, there's a risk they could grow around and into their paw pads, which is very painful for the cat.

-Clipping a cat's claws can be a challenge at first, it takes some practice for the cat to get used to it.
-Start practicing early in the cat's life, be patient and take your time.
-Make clipping a pleasant moment that the cat associates with something positive, reward the cat a lot with good cat treats.
+Clipping a cat's claws can be a challenge at first; it takes some practice for your cat to get used to it.
+Start practising early in your cat's life, be patient, and take your time.
+Make claw clipping a pleasant experience that your cat associates with something positive – reward them generously with tasty cat treats.

-When you start to get your cat used to claw clipping, you don't have to do all the claws at once.
-Instead, start by getting your cat used to the handling.
-Feel the cat's paws, toes and pads.
-When you find that your cat no longer reacts or resists you touching its paws, try checking its claws.
-When the cat stops responding to this too, you can try clipping the claws.
-Practice for short periods, stopping if the cat becomes frightened, then try repeating the procedure again at another time with positivity and calm.
+When you start getting your cat used to claw clipping, you don't have to do all the claws at once.
+Instead, begin by getting your cat comfortable with you handling their paws.
+Gently feel their paws, toes, and pads.
+When your cat no longer reacts or resists you touching their paws, try checking their claws.
+Once your cat is comfortable with this too, you can try clipping the claws.
+Practice for short periods, stopping if your cat becomes anxious, then try repeating the procedure again at another time with positivity and calm.

-When clipping the cat's claws, it can be difficult to know how much to cut and there may be a concern about cutting into the pulp so that it starts to bleed.
-Clip your cat's claws frequently and lightly, this will reduce the risk of accidentally cutting the pulp.
-When clipping the claws, you can also help to push the claw forward by pressing lightly on top of the cat's toes.
-The pulp of the claw is often easy to see, it appears as a pink triangle on the inside of the claw.
-Always cut the claw above the pulp so that you don't cut into it.
+When clipping your cat's claws, it can be tricky to know how much to cut, and you might worry about cutting into the quick (the pink part) and causing bleeding.
+Clip your cat's claws frequently and just a little bit each time – this reduces the risk of accidentally cutting the quick.
+When clipping, you can also help expose the claw by gently pressing on the top of your cat's toes.
+The quick is usually easy to see; it looks like a pink triangle inside the claw.
+Always cut the claw *before* the quick to avoid cutting into it.

-If you accidentally cut the pulp, it will bleed a little, but it's not dangerous!
-Remember to keep yourself calm to reduce the risk of the cat becoming frightened or anxious.
-If there is bleeding from the pulp, there are blood-stopping powders you can use to stop the bleeding.
-The cat may want to lick the claw a lot after you accidentally cut the pulp, so you can make sure the cat doesn't do this by putting a collar on the cat.
+If you accidentally cut the quick, it will bleed a little, but it's not dangerous!
+Try to remain calm to minimise the risk of your cat becoming frightened or anxious.
+If the quick does bleed, there are styptic powders available to help stop the bleeding.
+Your cat might want to lick the claw a lot after you've accidentally cut the quick, so you can prevent this by using a protective collar.

 Level Up Your Pet Care Game: Get Our FREE App Now!